EsraaAhmed65/toxicology-ai-system/README.md

 # 🧪 AI-Powered Toxicity Pattern Detection System

-An AI-based decision support system for early detection and classification of toxic exposure patterns based on clinical symptoms, exposure indicators, and severity signals.
+A Machine Learning-based decision support system for early detection and classification of toxic exposure patterns using clinical symptoms, exposure indicators, and severity signals.

 The system classifies cases into four categories: